verrazzano/verrazzano/examples/springboot-app/README.md

    the deployed Spring Boot application.
    Accessing them may require the following:

-   * The telemetry password: Run this command to get the password that was generated for the telemetry components:
+   * Run this command to get the password that was generated for the telemetry components:
      ```
      kubectl get secret --namespace verrazzano-system verrazzano -o jsonpath={.data.password} | base64 --decode; echo
      ```
-     The associated username is 'verrazzano'.
+     The associated user name is `verrazzano`.

    * You will have to accept the certificates associated with the endpoints.